99Ranged/JAVA-SA-and-GA-implementation/README.md

 On the Container_allocation_interface folder you may find an implementation using JSwing for ruling the parameters used in each algorithm.

+On the root folder, you may find the file "Interface_implementation" which is a runnable jar file for the jswing interface regarding this project.

 A description of the problem can be found below:

 You are given a set of N objects, and for each one of these objects I the weight W(I) is known.
 You have an unlimited supply of containers, each of capacity Cj.
 The goal is to put each object into a container in such a way that we do not exceed the capacity of any